awsdocs/aws-android-developer-guide/doc_source/dynamodb_om.rst

 To create an identity pool for your application:

 #.
 Log in to the `Cognito Console <https://console.aws.amazon.com/cognito/home>`_ and click
-   :guilabel:`Create new identity pool`.
+   :guilabel:`Manage Federated Identities`, then :guilabel:`Create new identity pool`.

 #.
 Enter a name for your Identity Pool and check the checkbox to enable access to unauthenticated
    identities.
 Click :guilabel:`Create Pool` to create your identity pool.

 #.
-Click :guilabel:`Allow` to create the roles associated with your identity pool.
+Click :guilabel:`Allow` to create the roles with access to your new identity pool.

 The next page displays code that creates a credentials provider so you can easily integrate Cognito Identity in your Android application.